flocasts/flo-scss/site/docs/content/typography.md

 These styles can be found within `_reboot.scss`, and the global variables are defined in `_variables.scss`.
 Make sure to set `$font-size-base` in `rem`.

+#### Responsive font sizes

+Bootstrap v4.3 ships with the option to enable responsive font sizes, allowing text to scale more naturally across device and viewport sizes. <abbr title="Responsive font sizes">RFS</abbr> can be enabled by changing the `$enable-responsive-font-sizes` Sass variable to `true` and recompiling Bootstrap.

+To support <abbr title="Responsive font sizes">RFS</abbr>, we use a Sass mixin to replace our normal `font-size` properties.
+Responsive font sizes will be compiled into `calc()` functions with a mix of `rem` and viewport units to enable the responsive scaling behavior.
+More about <abbr title="Responsive font sizes">RFS</abbr> and its configuration can be found on its [GitHub repository](https://github.com/twbs/rfs/tree/v8.0.4).

 ### Customizing Headings
 {% capture example %}